YourRoots Logo

 Children(s): Oliver Owens, Cole Owens, Myrtie Owens, Alvin Owens, Lizzie Owens

-Born in 1881 in Greenville County, South Carolina, USA, Isaac Pinckney Owens was the child of William Henry Owens and Rosanna Bell Zora Jordon.
-In time, Isaac Pinckney Owens married Mary Alice Mathis, Lillie Owens and Mary Alice Mathis, and they raised a family that included Oliver Ransom Owens, Cole L Owens, Myrtie Owens, Alvin L. Owens and Lizzie Owens.
-Isaac Pinckney Owens died in Greenville County, South Carolina, USA in 1955.
+The story of Isaac Pinckney Owens began in 1881 in Greenville County, South Carolina, USA.
+In 1910, Isaac Pinckney Owens resided in Dunklin, Greenville, South Carolina, USA.
+In 1917, Isaac Pinckney Owens resided in Greenville County, South Carolina, USA.
+Isaac Pinckney Owens married Mary Alice Mathis, Lillie Owens, Mary Alice Mathis, and had children including Oliver Ransom Owens, Cole L Owens, Myrtie Owens, Alvin L. Owens, Lizzie Owens.
+Isaac Pinckney Owens passed away in 1955 in Greenville County, South Carolina, USA.

 Find more search results for Isaac Owens